uwegeercken/kafka_ruleengine_sample/README.md

 In the properties file there are three output topics that can be defined:
 * output topic
 * output topic for failed messages
-* output topic for logging
+* output topic for detailed result logging

 If no topic for failed messages is defined, then all messages that come in, go to the output topic.
 If a topic for failed messages is defined then passed messages go to the output topic and failed messages go to the topic for failed messages.

-If a topic for logging is defined then all detailed results of executing the ruleengine will go to the logging topic.
+If a topic for detailed result logging is defined then all detailed results of executing the ruleengine will go to the logging topic.
 For each input message and rule one output message to the logging topic is generated.
 So if you have 10 input messages and 5 rules, then 50 messages are generated to the logging topic.
+These messages contain the data as well as the results from the ruleengine execution and information which rules failed and why.

-There are two modes possible with the ruleengine:
+There are mainly two modes possible with the ruleengine:

 1) Update only mode: Define the output topic, don't define the failed topic.
 All input messages will be processed.
 The rule logic will define which records are updated (using actions) and which not.
 And then all messages are sent to the output topic.

 2) Check data mode: Define the output topic and define the failed topic.
 All input messages will be processed.
-A single message will need to pass all rulegroups.
+A single message will need to pass all rulegroups (or a defined number).
 If it does, it is sent to the output topic only, if not is is sent to the failed topic only.
 So this mode checks if all logic (based on the rulegroups) that you defined is correct for each record.
 See also the note below.

 In any case you can define or not define a topic for logging where the detailed results of the execution of the ruleengine are sent.
 I gives detailed information on why a certain message failed or not.
 And is helpful for